-CERTIFICATION STANDARDS WINNINGWIREQUIREWENTS MOI MODEL I II IIA Must demonstrate that the appropriate general controls are in place.
-(Section A formal risk assessment program is in place.
-A written plan exists that clearly describes the entity's security pro and policies and procedures that support it.
+CERTIFICATION STANDARDS WINNINGWINE QUINEWEINTS MOI MODEL I II IIA Must demonstrate that the appropriate general controls are in place.
+(Section 10 A formal risk assessment program is in place.
+A written plan exists that clearly describes the entity's security progra and policies and procedures that support it.
 A security management structure is in place that includes clearly assigned security responsibilities.
 Effective security-related personnel policies are in place.
-The security program's effectiveness is monitored and changes are as needed.
-Appropriate access controls, both physical and logical controls, are place that will provide reasonable assurance that computer resource protected against unauthorized modification, disclosure, loss, or impairment.
-An appropriate change control system is in place that includes pol procedures, and techniques to assure that all programs and program modifications are properly authorized, tested, and approved.
-Appropriate controls over access to and modification of system software are in place to provide reasonable assurance that operating system-based security controls are not compromised and that the swill not be impaired.
-Appropriate segregation of duties procedures are in place to provide assurance that no one individual is in a position to control all critic stages of a process.
-There are procedures in place to protect information resources in to minimize the risk of unplanned interruptions.
-There exists a plan to recover critical operations should interruption occur.
-The business contingency plans are periodically tested and adjuste appropriate.
-Industry-standard availability/fault tolerance benchmarks are in us e made e in ees are icies, m eg ystem de cal order ons ed as X X Must demonstrate that the appropriate application controls are in place.
-(Sec 200) tion X X X Control mechanisms are in place to provide assurance that only outlined data is entaned into the application system. authorized data is entered into the application system.
-Tr. of Both physical and logical controls are in place that restrict the entremptions to only those specific warrs outhorized to enter them. y 01 transactions to only those specific users authorized to enter them. , d Appropriate mechanisms are in place to perform data validation are exception reporting.
-10 exception reporting.
-Control mechanisms are in place to provide assurance that only Control mechanisms are in place to provide assurance that only outhorized transactions are processed by the application system. authorized transactions are processed by the application system.
+The security program's effectiveness is monitored and changes are made as needed.
+Appropriate access controls, both physical and logical controls, are in place that will provide reasonable assurance that computer resources a protected against unauthorized modification, disclosure, loss, or impairment.
+An appropriate change control system is in place that includes policie procedures, and techniques to assure that all programs and program modifications are properly authorized, tested, and approved.
+Appropriate controls over access to and modification of system software are in place to provide reasonable assurance that operating system-based security controls are not compromised and that the syst will not be impaired.
+Appropriate segregation of duties procedures are in place to provide assurance that no one individual is in a position to control all critical stages of a process.
+There are procedures in place to protect information resources in order to minimize the risk of unplanned interruptions.
+There exists a plan to recover critical operations should interruptions occur.
+The business contingency plans are periodically tested and adjusted a appropriate.
+Industry-standard availability/fault tolerance benchmarks are in use. ande la are la ser X X Must demonstrate that the appropriate application controls are in place.
+(Section 200) n X X X Control mechanisms are in place to provide assurance that only outhorized data is entered into the application greaters. authorized data is entered into the application system. .f Both physical and logical controls are in place that restrict the entry o transactions to only those specific users authorized to enter them.
+1 • • Appropriate mechanisms are in place to perform data validation and exception reporting.
+Control mechanisms are in place to provide assurance that only authorized transactions are processed by the application system.